Our Teeth Cleaning Procedures & Benefits

-It is best to keep your brush angled at 45 degree against the gum line.
+- It is best to keep your brush at a 45-degree angle against the gum line.
 Brush gently in the area where your gum and teeth meet to the edge of your teeth.

-The flossing strip should be about 18-inch long to properly floss your teeth.
+- The flossing strip should be about 18 inches long to properly floss your teeth.

 Flossing regularly will help in ensuring your professional teeth cleaning and polishing processes last longer.